ricerodriguez/photoprysm/README.rst

 * Made to work with the popular Requests_ package
 * Session management for both Users and Clients
+* Convenient functions to simplify interaction with the REST API
+* Well documented API

 .. _Requests: https://requests.readthedocs.io

 Quickstart